 Lesperance has a joint appointment to Northeastern University-Seattle and leads efforts to build the master’s program in Security and Resilience Studies and Urban Informatics.
 She was also awarded a Faculty Affiliate appointment with Northeastern’s Global Resilience Institute.
 In this role, she partners with the institute to identify and participate in interdisciplinary proposal efforts for new research and education collaborations.

 Lesperance has over thirty years of experience as a researcher and project manager in domestic and international fields, including environmental and public health analysis, and disaster management and recovery from natural and man-made events.
 She is a recognized leader in response, recovery, and resiliency issues.
-She was selected to serve on a National Academy of Science, Engineering and Medicine Steering Committee exploring a "whole of government" approach to international chemical/biological/radiological/nuclear events.
-In addition, she served on National Academy of Science, Engineering and Medicine Resilient American Roundtable, overseeing the work of the Program on Risk, Resilience, and Extreme Events.
+Most recently, she was invited to join the National Academies of Sciences, Engineering, and Medicine (NASEM) Committee on Applied Research Topics for Hazard Mitigation and Resilience.
+The committee identifies applied research topics, information, and expertise to inform the science of natural hazard mitigation and resilience and enables applications of science, data, and technology.
+She was also previously selected to serve on a NASEM Steering Committee exploring a "whole of government" approach to international chemical/biological/radiological/nuclear events and on the NASEM Resilient American Roundtable, overseeing the work of the Program on Risk, Resilience, and Extreme Events.

 Additionally, Lesperance has played key leadership roles in engaging the energy and public safety sectors on issues related to cybersecurity and resiliency.
 She championed efforts to develop an open-source information-sharing platform to enhance response and recovery from cyberattacks and supported a first-of-a-kind effort in Washington State to develop a cyber-attack emergency response annex.